A short account of the life and mysterious death of Alwyn Skinner, International Brigade volunteer

 “…Alwyn Skinner, was widely acknowledged, in the town, to have ‘changed sides’, he left Neath a Communist and died an Anarchist.
 The change may have been wholly brought about by Catalonian experiences, paralleling those of George Orwell and Ken Loach’s leading character”.

-We know that Skinner was a member of the Neath C.P. cell.
+Skinner attended Neath Grammar School.
+We know that he was a member of the Neath C.P. cell.
 We also know that he worked hard to mobilise against a Mosleyite march through Swansea.
 He seems to have known the Spanish in Abercrave ( see my article here on libcom Spanish Anarchists in the South Wales Valleys).
 In fact two Spaniards from Abercrave, one of them the son of the anarchist Melchior Esteban, Victoriano, also volunteered for the International Brigades.
 Victoriano’s death is also shrouded in mystery.
 Skinner himself went out to Spain as a member of one of the several groups of Welsh volunteers in spring 1937.

 He experienced a baptism of fire as the small steamship he was one, the Ciudad de Barcelona, which was carrying 250 volunteers to Barcelona from Marseilles in France, was torpedoed by an Italian submarine with the loss of 100 volunteers on May 30th 1937.
 Skinner was among the 17 British volunteers who survived the torpedoing.